yarina-lives-off-coffee/useful_scripts/README.md

-Just a bunch of useful powershell scripts.
-Adding more as I work
+just a bunch of useful powershell/azure scripts for work. adding more as I go. free to use and adjust however u want.